tolgaozen/go-skeleton/README.md

 </h1>
 </div>
 <p align="center">
-GoSkeleton is a structured and scalable Go project template with built-in support for **gRPC, HTTP, Swagger, telemetry, circuit breakers, rate limiting**, and **export utilities**.
+GoSkeleton is a structured and scalable Go project template with built-in support for <b>gRPC, HTTP, Swagger, telemetry, circuit breakers, rate limiting</b>, and <b>export utilities</b>.
 It provides a clean foundation for developing production-ready applications.
 </p>